coraallensavietta/GitHubPrez/index.md

   - track only certain files with .gitignore files

+  - bonus: set Visual Studio Code as your Git editor

 - [Section 2: GitHub, Merging, and Branching](GitHub_Merges_Branches_CodeReview.html)

   - share code with collaborators